Combat Assault Vehicle

 CAV or Combat Assault Vehicle is a miniatures wargame by Reaper Miniatures.

 Story

 Combat Assault Vehicle is named after the 30 ft war machines that walk the battlefields of the galaxy.

-The date is 2274 and the fragile peace the galaxy has known for the last 11 years has been shattered.
-The second Galaxy War has started and every galactic government is looking out for number one, damn the rest of the galaxy.
-Fueled by a decade of clandestine wars, secret agendas and unprecedented military preparation, the racial, religious and nationalistic governments across the galaxy have begun grabbing resources, nationalizing UCORs and Mercenaries and folding everything into vast war machines capable of intergalactic domination and destruction.
+The Second Galaxy War began in 2274, following 11 years of relative peace among the galactic governments.
+Because of undisclosed diplomatic arrangement, military power struggle, the racial, religious and nationalistic governments across the galaxy have begun grabbing resources, nationalizing UCORs and mercenaries and folding everything into vast war machines capable of intergalactic domination and destruction.

 Game concepts

 Reaper Adventure Game Engine

 CAV combat and movement rules use the Reaper Adventure Game Engine (R.A.G.E.), a generic game system developed by Reaper for use with their miniatures wargames such as CAV and Warlord.
 This allows players to switch from game to game without having to learn a new combat and movement system for each game.

 CAV Models

 CAV models are all cast in N-Scale by Reaper Miniatures.
 Currently, there are around 100 different models available for the game, with prices starting around $8.00(US) and reaching $25.00(US).

 The models cover the wide array of units available in the game, ranging from the namesake CAVs to aircraft, infantry, fighting vehicles, tanks, armored personnel carriers, support models and weapons packs.

 When CAV was first released, all the aircraft and APC models were cast in 2/3 N-Scale to make them more affordable for customers.
 Thanks to numerous requests from the CAV community, Reaper has changed this practice and has begun to re-cast all aircraft and APC models in true N-Scale as of mid-2005.
 These new "true scale" models carry a different SKU from the old models, so gamers on a budget can still purchase the smaller, less expensive models.
 The old models are still legal for all CAV events.